 Complete this quick and easy application.
 Students must log in to myLakeland to access the application.

-Note: The application for fall semester students is currently open.
-The application for spring 2022 will be available Dec.
-20, 2021.
+Note: The application for spring 2022 semester students is currently open.

 Eligible expenses due to COVID-19 pandemic include, but are not limited to, items related to cost of attendance, such as tuition and fees, books, food, technology, transportation, health care (including mental health) and child care.

 No. In accordance with the guidance provided by the U.S. Department of Education, dually enrolled high school students are not eligible for emergency funding through ARP.

 Yes.
 In accordance with the guidance provided by the U.S. Department of Education, international students are eligible for emergency funding through the ARP.